KI-CISWG/MVCR/mvcr-0.7.md

 # Problem Statement(s)

+The MVCR seeks to solve for a variety of problems that exist in the online marketplace today.

-Consent is closed.
+## Consent is a unique and closed construct per context
-There is no common consent record format.

-Each organization has their own unique privacy policy, policy structures and policy formats.

-This violates the Openness Privacy Principles found in FIPPs, APEC, Canadian and European Law.
+There is no common consent record format, making it difficult for a user to know what they have consented to when presented with different sites and interfaces.
+Each organization has their own unique privacy policy, policy structures and policy formats, again making it difficult for a user to know what they are consenting to from one site or service to the next.
+These things violate the Openness Privacy Principles found in FIPPs, APEC, Canadian and European Law.

-The result, people have the burden to read, understand policies, log in to each service provider separately to select preferences and access personal data controls.
+As a result, people have the burden to read, understand policies, log in to each service provider separately to select preferences and access personal data controls.

-Cost, Regulation & Usability
+## Cost, Regulation & Usability
-Consent management is very costly to manage for all stakeholders, very difficult to regulate and un-usable for people on scale.
-Yet, information sharing is growing at a phenomenal rate.
-90% of all data in the world has been created in the last two years.
+Consent management is very costly to manage for all stakeholders,  difficult to regulate, and unusable for people at scale.
+The scale, however, continues to grow at a phenomenal rate with 90% of all data in the world has been created in the last two years.

-Not Scalable
+## Consent is Not Scalable

 This is compounded by each organization posting their policies in different locations, while frequently changing not only the content but also the URI of the policies.

-There is no common consent record format and consent is closed.
-As information sharing relationships increases the ability to managing consent and data control also needs to increase.
+As described above, there is no common consent record format and consent is closed.
+As the scale of information sharing relationships increases, the ability to managing consent and data control needs to scale accordingly.

 # The Solution
-Open Consent, provide people with a consent receipt.
-The act of providing a consent record alone demonstrates the capacity for compliance and builds trust with the management of personal data.
+The solution is an open consent model that provides people with a simple, standardized, easy-to-read consent receipt.
+The act of providing a consent record will demonstrate the capacity for compliance and build trust with the management of personal data.

 A common consent receipt format will enable people to communicate about consent after the point at which it is provided.

-This transparency makes consent more usable becuase it provides the means for people and CRM systems to evolve greater personal data control in line with regulation and context.
+This transparency makes consent more usable because it provides the means for people and CRM systems to evolve greater personal data control in line with regulation and context.

 # Scope